ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/create-a-prerelease.md

 </terminal-window>

 #### 2. Apply the modifications and commit the changes {: id="modifications"}
-Then, modifications can be made to the `spack.yaml` or `config/versions.json` files as needed (e.g., update packages versions, add or change variants, etc.).<br>
+Modifications can then be made to the `spack.yaml` or `config/versions.json` files as needed (e.g., update packages versions, add or change variants, etc.).<br>
-After the modifications are made, commit the changes to the newly-created feature branch and push the changes upstream.
+After making the modifications, commit the changes to the newly-created feature branch and push the changes upstream.

-In this example, we will change ACCESS-OM2's [MOM5 component] (we will replace it with the version from [MOM5 `development` branch](https://github.com/ACCESS-NRI/MOM5/tree/development)).
+In this example, we will change ACCESS-OM2's [MOM5 component] by replacing it with the version from [MOM5 `development` branch](https://github.com/ACCESS-NRI/MOM5/tree/development).
-To achieve this, we will:
+To achieve this, the following modifications will be made:

-1. Update the [version of the `mom5` package](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L15) in the `spack.yaml` file with the new version (`@git.development`).
+1. Update the [version of the `mom5` package](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L15) in the `spack.yaml` file with the new version (i.e., `@git.development`).
 2. Update the [associated module projection](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L53) to `{name}/development-{hash:7}`.<br>

     !!! tip
         The `{hash:7}` part is used so the module doesn't conflict with other versions.

 3. It is also recommended to update the [overall ACCESS-OM2 version](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L8) along with its [associated module projection](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L51).<br>
-   This is particularly important before a PR gets merged, as this will determine the version tag for the model new release.
+   This is particularly important before merging a PR as it will determine the version tag for the model new release.
 The format is `CALVER_YEAR.CALVER_MONTH.MINOR`.<br>
-   For this example, we will update the overall version to `git.2024.03.1`.
+   In this example, the overall version will be updated to `git.2024.03.1`.

-After the modifications listed above, the output of the command
+After completing the modifications above, the output of the command
 ```
 git diff
 ```